SarahGar/Tipping-Calculator/README.md

 ## Notes

 I have very little coding experience.
 I took a basic programming course a couple years ago and learned some C++.
-The tutorial was very nice in setting up the basic functionality of the tipping calculator.
+The tutorial for the tipping calculator was very nice in setting up the basic functionality of the tipping calculator.
 I spent most of my time working to get the Setting View Control to pass data to the View Controller .
 I did a lot of googling to help me, but went down the wrong path.
 I thought I needed to use prepareForSegue to pass information.
 I emailed Charlie Hielger and he informed me that I needed to use NSUserDefaults.
 Once I had this information I was able to do more researching and successfully implement this in my code.
 I added an additional feature that would allow the user to input the number of people to split a bil.

 ## License